gxwalsh/kidsteam/README.md

 Resources - A list of additional sources to frame KidsTeam and provide additional information on techniques.

+If you use it, please let me know!

+- Greg

 All content in this repository is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA).